zoom-c/docs/trezor-user/makingpayments.rst

 Outgoing transactions are marked as red on the Transactions pane.

 .. note:: Each time you send bitcoins you have to pay a small transaction fee.
 This fee will be automatically calculated for you by the myTREZOR wallet and charged against your account.
-This fee goes to funding the running of the bitcoin network and is not charged by Satoshi labs.
+This fee goes to funding the running of the bitcoin network and is not charged by Satoshi Labs.